There Are Things you’ll need to Know When Deciding You Paint Your Car Complete.

-Inexpensive paint jobs will mask off the trim parts on the car.
-Removal of the parts will always result in a better paint job.
-Removal allows for no breaks in the sanding and paint.
-That will allow for better adhesion.
-When you mask parts you will eventually have some paint peeling.
-Also, no matter how well you mask parts, you will always be able to see some paint on the trim parts.
-Removing all the moldings, glass, bumpers, etc. can add a lot of time and money, but the quality difference is very significant.
-Removal of all the parts is one of the largest differences you pay for and the largest contributors to the quality of the finished product.
+Cheap paint jobs will mask off the trim parts on the car.
+But, the removal of the parts will always result in a better paint job.
+If you remove the parts you can sand under and around them better.
+It allows for no breaks in the sanding and paint applied.
+That will allow for better adhesion of the paint.
+When you mask parts you will usually have some paint peeling later on down the road.
+Also, you will always be able to see some paint on the trim parts.
+Removing all the moldings, glass, bumpers, etc. can add a lot of time and money, but the quality difference is very important.

-Paint quality can really vary from under $100 to $3,000+, for the paint alone.
-This is completely dependent on the technology and durability expected.
-The lower cost paints are old technology that will last 2-3 years before they start breaking down.
+Paint type and quality can really vary dramatically from under $100 to $2,000+, for the paint alone.
+This is completely dependent on the durability expected.
+The inexpensive paints are old technology that will only last a few years before they start breaking down.
 The higher cost paint is dependent of color selection, special effects and the durability.
-You can expect decades of durability out of a high solids multi-stage Urethane paint.
+You can expect decades from high solids multi-stage paint.

-When you change the color of the car it will require removing the motor, and part of the interior of the can.
-It will also require removing the hood, doors and deck lid to allow access to paint them.
-Changing the color is one of the most expensive decisions you can make when painting a car complete.
+To change the color of the car it will require removing the motor, and part of the interior of the car.
+It will also require removing the hood, doors and deck lid to allow access to paint under them.
+As you can see, it pretty much takes complete disassembly of the car.
+It is one of the most expensive decisions you can make when painting a car.

 If you’d like more information about painting your car drop by any Collision Pros in Auburn, Chico, Red Bluff, Woodland and Paradise, California.